yusuketokuyoshi/VSGL/README.md

  - Approximate diffuse-to-diffuse, diffuse-to-glossy, glossy-to-diffuse, and glossy-to-glossy reflections
  - Completely dynamic, no precomputation and no lookup tables
- - Optimized for scenes lit by a spot light
+ - Specialized for scenes lit by a spotlight

 ### Algorithm

  1. Render a [reflective shadow map](https://doi.org/10.1145/1053427.1053460)
- 1. Generate a diffuse VSGL and glossy VSGL from the reflective shadow map
+ 2. Generate a diffuse VSGL and glossy VSGL from the reflective shadow map
- 1. Compute lighting from the two VSGLs
+ 3. Compute lighting from the two VSGLs

 ### Limitations